arts grant program

 March 15 - Grant Applications Due

-March 30 - Invoices from prior year due to FAA
+March 30 - Final Report from prior year due to FAA

 March - Funding Committee Review of Applications and Recommendations to FAA Board of Directors